cwi-dis/zandbak-orchestrator/README.md

 ## Running the Orchestrator

 The easiest way to run the orchestrator is through Docker.
 First, make sure you have Docker and `docker-compose` installed.
+Rename the file `.env-sample` to `.env` and copy the file `config/config-sample/ntp-config.json` to `config/ntp-config.json` and adjust the values if needed.
 Then, simply build and start the container by running

     docker compose up